Noticeable changes in apetite and weight

 # Loss of interest in usual fun activities

-- Family circumstances: In most cases, the depression would be driven by the surrounding situations like friends and family.
+1. Family circumstances: In most cases, the depression would be driven by the surrounding situations like friends and family.
 Any unwanted disturbance. stress/trauma in these surroundings might result in depression

-Can the depression in children be prevented?
+Can Depression in children be prevented?

-Yes, the children with a family history of depression or the children with highly chaotic households are the ones who are at greater risk of getting into childhood depression.
+Yes, children with a family history of depression or children with highly chaotic households are the ones who are at greater risk of getting into childhood depression.
 And it can be prevented if the experts intervene in the early stages of child development itself.

-How to handle the Childhood Depression?
+How to handle Childhood Depression?

-If the child shows either one or multiple symptoms mentioned above, then we need to consult our pediatrician immediately to get the initial evaluation done.
+If the child shows one or multiple symptoms mentioned above, we need to consult our pediatrician immediately to get the initial evaluation done.
 Then, the doctor would refer us to either the clinical psychologist or a life coach based on the severity of the case.

 Create a rich social life for the children, apart from the close family members.
 So that they can have trusted people with whom they can share their problems